Armin Meiwes: Waltraud Meiwes

-Psychologists described Waltraud Meiwes as commandeering and controlling over her son's life.
+Psychologists described Waltraud Meiwes as domineering and controlling over her son's life.
 She held misandrist views due to her failed romantic relationships and sought to make her youngest son fully dependent on her.
 Former girlfriends and colleagues of Meiwes recalled that she would always accompany him to dates and work trips, with Meiwes stating that he was raised to believe this was normal.
 Since Meiwes's childhood she had manipulated him into performing most household chores and would humiliate him in front of friends by telling them his embarrassing secrets and calling him by the pet name "Minchen".
 Essen police recorded that Waltraud Meiwes had filed a false murder accusation against a female acquaintance of her then-husband in 1965.
 During the encounter with officers and the accused woman, Waltraud pretended to faint to avoid having to explain herself.
 A number of journals written by Waltraud contained comprehensive 19th-century genealogies and an autobiography, which notably skipped any mention of her marriages or upbringing of her children.
-She kept the door to his room adorned with the words "children's bedroom" until Meiwes was 20 years old.
+Until Meiwes was nearly 20 years old, she kept the door to his room adorned with the words "children's bedroom".

-Both of her ex-husbands cited mental cruelty as the reason for their divorce; the father of her second child died in a mental hospital after attempting to kill Waltraud in a failed murder-suicide gas explosion.
-Her second husband Gustav stated that Waltraud did not want a third child, but that she did so anyway to "bind [her husband] more tightly to her".
+Both of her ex-husbands cited mental cruelty as the reason for their divorce; the father of her second child, whom she met after his return from a Russian prisoner-of-war camp, died in a mental hospital after attempting to kill Waltraud in a failed murder-suicide gas explosion.
+Her third husband Dieter stated that Waltraud did not want a third child, but that she did so anyway to "bind [her husband] more tightly to her".
 Meiwes described himself as being closer to his father growing up, finding his mother "eccentric", but that after their separation, she was his closest contact for almost all his life.